Steven Nichtberger, M.D.

 Dr. Chang joined Cabaletta in June 2019 as Chief Medical Officer.
 Previously, he was Senior Vice President and Head, Inflammation, Autoimmunity & Neuroscience, or IA&NS, Global Medicines Development at AstraZeneca Pharmaceuticals LP, where he oversaw development projects of both biologics and small molecules in a variety of indications and led the late-stage clinical development organization for IA&NS.
 Prior to AstraZeneca, Dr. Chang served in various positions at GlaxoSmithKline plc, including VP and Head, Immuno-Inflammation, Clinical Development.
 While at AstraZeneca and GlaxoSmithKline, he provided leadership in driving the clinical development and registration of the only two products approved for systemic lupus erythematosus in the US in over 60 years.
-From 1997-2022, Dr. Chang was a faculty member in the Division of Rheumatology at the Perelman School of Medicine of the University of Pennsylvania.
+From 1997-2022, Dr. Chang was a faculty member in the Division of Rheumatology at the Perelman School of Medicine at the University of Pennsylvania.
 He received his M.D. from New York University School of Medicine, his M.P.H. from Emory University, and his B.S. from Yale University.
 Dr. Chang completed his internship and residency in internal medicine at the New York Hospital—Cornell University Medical Center and fellowship in Rheumatology at the Hospital for Special Surgery—Cornell University Medical Center.
 He is a Fellow of the American College of Rheumatology.

 Arun Das, M.D.

 Dr. Das joined Cabaletta in July 2019 and was most recently Executive Director of New Product Planning and Business Development before assuming his new role as Chief Business Officer.
 He is also a Lecturer in the Health Care Management Department at the Wharton School of the University of Pennsylvania.
 Prior to joining Cabaletta, Dr. Das was a resident physician in General Pediatrics at the Children’s Hospital of Philadelphia.
 Previously, he was an investment banking analyst within the healthcare group at Goldman Sachs.
 In addition, Dr. Das has spent multiple years consulting in business development and operations for several start-ups in the biotechnology space.
 Dr. Das received his M.D. from Johns Hopkins University School of Medicine and a B.A. and B.S. dual degree from the University of Pennsylvania.

 Chief Financial Officer